-All proposal packages received by the published deadline will undergo an administrative review to determine if the proposal package meets the requirements found in Section 3 (Proposal Preparation Instructions and Requirements), and Section 6 (Submission of Proposals).
-A proposal package that is found to be noncompliant with any requirements in Sections 3 and 6 may be rejected and no further evaluations will occur.
+All completed proposal packages received by the published deadline will undergo an administrative screening to determine if the proposal package meets the requirements found in Chapter 3 (Proposal Preparation Instructions and Requirements), and Chapter 6 (Submission of Proposals).
+A proposal package that is found to be non-compliant with any requirements in Chapters 3 and 6 may be rejected and no further evaluations will occur.
 The offeror will be notified of NASA's decision to eliminate the proposal package from consideration and the reason(s) for the decision.
 Incomplete proposal packages will be automatically rejected, and no further evaluations will occur.